 In his obsession with being "well liked," Willy ignores the love that his family can offer him.
 Linda is far more realistic and grounded than Willy, and she is satisfied with what he can give her.
 She sees through his facade and still loves and accepts the man behind the facade.
 She likewise loves her adult sons, and she recognizes their bluster as transparent as well.
 She knows in her heart that Biff is irresponsible and that Happy is a "philandering bum," but she loves them without always having to like or condone their behavior.
 The emotional core of the family, Linda demands their full cooperation in dealing with Willy's mental decline.
 If Willy were content finally to relinquish the gnarled and grotesquely caricatured American tragic myth that he has fed with his fear, insecurity, and profound anxiety and that has possessed his soul, he could be more content.
-Instead, he continues to chase the fame and fortune that fulfill human needs but on the unrealistic myth of the American hero.
+Instead, he continues to chase the fame and fortune that outruns him.
+He has built his concept of himself not on human relationships that fulfill human needs but on the unrealistic myth of the American hero.
 That myth has preyed on his all-too-common male weaknesses, until the fantasy that he has constructed about his life becomes intolerable to Biff.
 Willy's diseased mind is almost ready to explode by the end of Act I. The false hope offered by the "Florida idea" is a placebo, and the empty confidence it instills in Willy makes his final fall all the more crushing.

-14.3.5.2.
+4.3.5.2.
 Act II